Olawalesegun/simple_shell/README.md

    - How to execute another program with the execve system call
    - How to suspend the execution of a process until one of its children terminates
    - What is EOF / “end-of-file”?

+   Compilation

+## Our shell will be compiled this way:

+gcc -Wall -Werror -Wextra -pedantic -std=gnu89 *.c -o hsh

+Testing

+At the end of this project our shell should work like this in interactive mode:

+$ ./hsh
+($) /bin/ls
+hsh main.c shell.c
+($)
+($) exit
+$